 - Become part of the change management solution by thinking long-term and utilizing the power of women HR leaders to effect change.

-Approved for SHRM and HRCI Business credit.
+Approved for SHRM, HRCI Business, and CLE credit.